diyamajee-spec/electiguide/README.md

 ElectiGuide is a state-of-the-art civic tech platform designed to turn first-time voters into lifelong participants in democracy.
 Built for the **#BuildwithAI #PromptWarsVirtual** hackathon, it provides a personalized, multimodal experience powered by cutting-edge Google AI.

-**ElectiGuide is optimized for a 100% score across Code Quality, Security, Testing, Accessibility, and Google Services integration.**

 ---

 ## 🏆 Core Features